 As the world barrels towards 1.5 degrees of planetary warming, healthy forests are coming into laser focus as the best nature-based solution for slowing climate change.
 In the United States, the opportunity to create healthy forests is enormous.
 The Reforestation Hub shows that 133 million acres across the country could be reforested.

-But as governments, companies and others gear up for mass reforestation, a big question remains: Where exactly will we get billions of seedlings to grow what we need on the land that has the highest potential for reforestation (66 million acres)?
+But as governments, companies and others gear up for mass reforestation, through such initiatives as the 1t.org U.S. Chapter that is led by my organization and World Economic Forum, a big question remains: Where exactly will we get billions of seedlings to grow what we need on the land that has the highest potential for reforestation (66 million acres)?
 We will need a whopping 34 billion seedlings to do that by 2040?

 Without change, the nation’s nurseries cannot come close to meeting the skyrocketing demand for trees.
 They need to more than double their current output to meet the 2040 goal, according to Challenges to the Reforestation Pipeline in the United States, a new study done by 18 people, including two from American Forests.
 This would require an extra 1.7 billion seedlings a year, bringing total annual production to 3 billion.